top of page

 Intentionally Relaxing Involuntary Movements

 In order to retrain the neuropathways to proper movement without involuntary responses or synkinesis it is important to intentionally relax the unwanted movements happening during exercises.
-I guide you through how to do this in my videos.
+I guide you through how to do this in all of my programs.

 You can also remember to be aware of and focus on relaxing them throughout everyday activities such as eating.